PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 }
 ```
 This refactoring empowers us to test a diverse range of response scenarios.
 We can exhaustively test various combinations of data, response, and error, making our tests more robust.
 For a comprehensive list of test cases and the complete `URLProtocolStub` code, feel free to check out my GitHub [gist](https://gist.github.com/PinYuanChen/d4bb4c70b4973f3eeea8abb103356260).

-That's it!
-If you have any questions or recommendations, please leave a comment down below.
-See you at the top! 🧪